 - Financial Risks.
 These include financial market risks, as well as contingent liabilities and other off-balance risks.
-The main risks in this scope to which the Group is exposed are: - Fluctuating exchange rates affecting our operations in an international context. - o Fluctuating interest rates. - Fluctuation of the price of raw materials, which may represent a significant part of the cost of our product.
+The main risks in this scope to which the Group is exposed are: - Fluctuating exchange rates affecting our operations in an international context. - o Fluctuating interest rates. - o Fluctuation of the price of raw materials.